laurentbarraud/wpf-chat-server/README.md

 - The client also remembers the last IP address it successfully connected to, making reconnections faster and more convenient.
 - The client supports both light and dark themes, which can be switched seamlessly using a toggle button.
 - The TCP port used by the client can be changed before connecting.
 - The server supports custom port binding at startup, allowing it to listen on a user-specified port.
+- Emoji support in messages, with a dedicated panel to select them while the user is typing.

 ### How to Run